vidify/vidify.org-source/content/en/blog/rust-parameters.md

 new crates in the future that help make some of the approaches easier to implement.

-The code for the different approaches can be found [here]().
+The code for the different approaches can be found [here ](https://github.com/marioortizmanero/rust-optional-params).
 Bear in mind that there are a lot of different ways to implement the approaches, as I explained in this post.
 You can discuss about it at the [reddit thread ](https://www.reddit.com/r/rust/comments/j8p6fx/optional_parameters_in_rust).